How First Responders Can Scale Emergency Response with Technology

 Emergency situations can take first responders into environments where one or more means of connectivity can be compromised.
 This can include rural locations with limited accessibility, areas where power or internet may be down, or buildings where networks can cause interference.

 First responder solutions must be able to connect in a variety of ways to overcome connectivity challenges.
 Response teams should look for solutions that leverage various forms of connectivity to ensure reliability in the field.
 This includes Wi-Fi, satellite, cellular, and even two-way radio transmission.
 Two-way radio transmission enables coordinated response efforts because it provides connectivity where cellular coverage is poor or nonexistent.
-OmniResponse, for example, uses two-way radio transmission to provide critical personnel, asset, and building information to response teams in situations where connectivity might be compromised.
+Two-way radio transmission can provide critical personnel, asset, and building information to response teams in situations where connectivity might be compromised.
 Reliable connectivity gets the right information into the hands of those that need it most.

 Accessibility Simplifies Real-Time Communication